 Sometimes cellulitis can occur even if there wasn't an obvious break in the skin.

 At first, the infected area

-a fever, chills, and swollen glands.
+a fever, chills, and swollen lymph nodes.

 Cellulitis can occur anywhere